Making Your Home Dementia Friendly

 • Keep window coverings open throughout the day to allow natural light in, and close them only as needed to complete daily routines.
 Keep windows clean.
 Close drapes at night to avoid reflections on the window and to indicate it is nighttime.

-• Tape down area rugs, or remove altogether.
+• Tape down area rugs or remove them altogether.
 Remove all tripping hazards and clutter.
 Remove any cables or wires that are running across the floor.

 • Keep a list of phone numbers with the telephone.
 If necessary, add photos to the numbers so that they are recognizable.

-• If looking into mirrors becomes a problem for the one with dementia, cover or remove them.
+• If looking into mirrors becomes a problem for your loved one, cover or remove them.

 • Replace socket and switch plates with ones that are a contrasting color to the wall.